Match aspect ratios with Force Proportions

 Introduction

 If the aspect ratio of your pen tablet's active area does not match your monitor's aspect ratio.
 You will see distortion.
-The diagram below shows that if you trace out a circle on the pen tablet, you will have traced out an oval on the screen.
+For example, if you trace out a circle on the pen tablet, you will have traced out an oval on the screen.
+This distortion events every movement of your pen on the tablet.
+Drawing this way feels VERY WEIRD and messes with your mind.
+Don't worry!
+You can EASILY correct this with FORCE PROPORTIONS.

 Pen tablets are prone to this problem

-The issue with pen tablets is that the tablet and the display are separate devices.
+The issue with pen tablets is that the tablet and the your monitor are separate devices.
 And each device has its own aspect ratio.
 The odds of the aspect rations matching by chance are very low.
-For example, as of 2024 most pen tablets do not have a 16x9 aspect ratio even though most displays do have a a6x9 aspect ratio.
+For example, as of 2025 most pen tablets do not have a 16x9 aspect ratio even though most displays do have a 16x9 aspect ratio.

 If the aspect ratios match, then there is no distortion when you draw.

-If you enable this setting you will not be able to take advantage of some of your tablet's active area, but BY FAR this is the better alternative than the distorted drawing.
+If you enable FP, you will not be able to take advantage of some of your tablet's full native active area, but BY FAR this is the better alternative than the distorted drawing.

 • Launch Wacom Tablet Properties